A-kriti/projects/Big eyebrows and Red Glasses Filter/README.md

-# Applying "Big eyebrows and Red Glasses Filter Filter" on an image.
+# Applying "Big eyebrows and Red Glasses Filter" on an image.

 Converting an image into a Big eyebrows and Red Glasses filtered image using Cv2 and Matplotlib library in python.